 Our Family Bathroom Suite

 I was approached by Burlington Bathrooms asking if I was looking to update or renovate a bathroom in our house and they couldn’t have come at a better time!
 With my color scheme and tiles chosen, I wanted the family bathroom suite to be white with a luxurious quality to it.

 I was immediately drawn to the Edwardian Basin with its Gold Washstand and towel rack.

 Due to the dimensions of our household bathroom, we decided on a curved 90cm shower quadrant in matt black.
-I knew black would be a better backdrop for the Riviera Shower valve, Fixed AirBurst Shower and Handset & Holder with Hose that I had chosen.
+I knew black would be a better backdrop for the Riviera Shower valve, Fixed AirBurst Shower, and Handset & Holder with Hose that I had chosen.

 I wanted the toilet to sit quietly between the shower and bath.
 We went with a Regal WC with a lever cistern in white and with a white lid.

-Finally, we went for the Windsor 150cm double ended bath with standard feet (which I spray painted black) and finished the bath with the Riviera bath and shower mixer with handset and hose kit.
+Finally, we went for the Windsor 150cm double-ended bath with standard feet (which I spray painted black) and finished the bath with the Riviera bath and shower mixer with handset and hose kit.

 The finishing touches were a round mirror from IKEA, a shelf from part of a scaffolding board, and bamboo shelves from Graham and Green.
 I also found an abstract print I’ve had for years from Dunelm which suited the family bathroom colours perfectly!

-I really do love this bathroom; it provides the calm and tranquil setting I was after and the colours all work in harmony together.
+I really do love this bathroom; it provides the calm and tranquil setting I was after and the colors all work in harmony together.
 I just hope the kids (and our guests) appreciate it as much as I do!